PrestaShop/docs/src/content/1.7/development/webservice/tutorials/2-testing-access.md

 ## JSON format

-The Web services can also output JSON instead of XML.
+The Webservices can also output JSON instead of XML.
 To enable JSON output you have two choices:

 ### Query parameter